 a.
 As a management accountant, Jon has a responsibility to perform his professional duties with competence in accordance with relevant laws and regulations.
 Choosing a location in which the decision maker has a financial interest when a lower cost equivalent location is unethical and may be illegal.
 As a professional, he must communicate both favorable and unfavorable information in an objective and fair manner.
 Thus, he cannot simply ignore the fact that the dean is engaging in this behavior.

 b.
 Jon should first follow the School’s (or University’s) established policy on the resolution of ethical conflict (assuming there is one!).
 If there isn’t an established policy Jon should confront the next higher level of management (the University CFO for example) that he believes is not involved in the decision.
-If the matter remains unresolved she should take the issue to the oversight board for the University (Regents or Trustees, for example).
+If the matter remains unresolved he should take the issue to the oversight board for the University (Regents or Trustees, for example).

 Solutions to Problems